KassieRepo2/Vocal-Analysis-Releases/README.md

-# Welcome to the Vocal Analysis release page!
+#  Welcome to the Vocal Analysis Release Page!

-### About me:
+## About Me
-  - I am a current student at University of Washington.
-I am working towards my Bachelors of Science for Software Engineering.
+- I’m a current student at the **University of Washington**, working toward a **Bachelor of Science in Software Engineering**.
-  - I have been programming actively for about 4 years now!
+- I’ve been actively programming for about **4 years**.
-  - I am a member of the LGBTQIA+ community (I am the T and the B).
+- I’m a proud member of the **LGBTQIA+ community** (the **T** and the **B**).
-  - My goal with this project is to help me and any trans person that feels the need to voice train, with their voice training.
+- This project started as something I built for myself, and grew into something I hope can help **any trans person who feels the need to voice train**.

-### About this project:
-  - There is so much information out there for anyone to parse through, with no way of knowing whether you are correctly doing something, you could end up feeling overwhelmed or defeated.
+## About the Project
+- There’s an overwhelming amount of voice training information out there, and very little guidance on whether you’re actually doing things *correctly*.
+- Without feedback, it’s easy to feel lost, discouraged, or unsure of your progress.
-  - This application is designed to give you some feedback on how you are doing in hopes that with you being able to see your progress, vocal training wouldn't feel so overwhelming.
+- **Vocal Analysis** is designed to give you clear, actionable feedback so you can:
+  - Track your progress over time
+  - Understand how your voice is changing
+  - Feel more confident and less overwhelmed during training

+The goal isn’t perfection, it’s **clarity, encouragement, and measurable progress**.

-### Contact me:
+## Contact Me
-  - If you have any questions feel free to email me!
+- If you have questions, feedback, or run into issues, feel free to reach out!
-  - VocalAnalysisDev@gmail.com
+- **VocalAnalysisDev@gmail.com**

-### Installation instructions:
+## Installation Instructions
-  - Prior to installing the application be sure to install python 3.13 from the microsoft store directly.
+1. Before installing the application, please install **Python 3.13** directly from the **Microsoft Store**.
-  - After installing python, install the app, and enjoy!
+2. Once Python is installed, install the application and you’re good to go.
-  - If you need help with any installations be sure to email me with the email in the Contact Me section.
+3. If you need help at any point, don’t hesitate to email me using the address above.

+---

 ## Happy training!
 #### - KassIsHere